MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 ```

 !!! tip "Tip!"
-    This embedding back-end was put here first for a reason, sentence-transformers works amazing out-of-the-box!
+    This embedding back-end was put here first for a reason, sentence-transformers works amazing out of the box!
 Playing around with different models can give you great results.
 Also, make sure to frequently visit [this](https://www.sbert.net/docs/pretrained_models.html) page as new models are often released.

 ### 🤗 Hugging Face Transformers
 To use a Hugging Face transformers model, load in a pipeline and point